-Tokyo 2020: “No B Plan” for another Olympic Postponement
+Tokyo has no ‘Plan B’ for another Olympic postponement

-TOKYO (AP) — Tokyo organizers said Tuesday they have no “B Plan” in the event the Olympics need to be postponed again because of the coronavirus pandemic.
+TOKYO (AP) — There is no “Plan B” for the Olympics if they need to be postponed again because of the coronavirus pandemic, Tokyo organizers said Tuesday.

 Masa Takaya, the spokesman for the Tokyo Olympics, said organizers are proceeding under the assumption the Olympics will open on July 23, 2021.
 The Paralympics follow on Aug.
 24.

-Those dates were set last month by the International Olympic Committee and Japanese officials after the coronavirus pandemic made it clear the Olympics could not be held as scheduled this summer.
+Those dates were set last month by the International Olympic Committee and Japanese officials after the coronavirus pandemic made it clear the Tokyo Games could not be held as scheduled this year.

 “We are working toward the new goal,” Takaya said, speaking in English on a teleconference call with journalists.
 “We don’t have a B Plan.”

 The severity of the pandemic and the death toll has raised questions if it will even be feasible to hold the Olympics in just over 15 months.
-Several Japanese journalists raised the question on the call.

 “All I can tell you today is that the new games’ dates for both the Olympic and Paralympic Games have been just set up,” Takaya said.
 “In that respect, Tokyo 2020 and all concerned parties now are doing their very best effort to deliver the games next year.”